Leap Day Time Capsule

-I read about a wonderful idea to create a leap year time capsule from Ella Publishing yesterday.
-The idea is to create a snapshot of today and open it 4 years later.
+I read about a wonderful idea to create a leap day time capsule from Ella Publishing (the site has since closed).
+The idea was to create a snapshot of leap day and open it 4 years later.
 After I initially read the article I decided to go look for a container to put my time capsule items in but then a thought occurred to me.
-My scrapbooks are chronological and would be the ideal place to keep my time capsule.
-Then I knew that I already had the perfect “container” for my time capsule: a Becky Higgins Big Envelope Page.
+My scrapbooks are chronological and would be the ideal place to keep my leap day time capsule.
+Then I knew that I already had the perfect “container” for my time capsule: a big envelope page from Becky Higgins.

-The envelope page is big enough to hold 12×12 paper and are translucent.
-I don’t want to be able to see inside so I inserted some of my favorite scrapbook paper (by Imaginisce) to the front and back.
+The big envelope page is big enough to hold 12×12 paper and is translucent.
+I didn’t want to be able to see inside so I inserted some of my favorite scrapbook papers (by Imaginisce) to the front and back.
 I printed my time capsule label on the back of the label that comes with the envelope page.
 Voila!
 My construction of the time capsule is complete!

 The contents of my time capsule will include: